-Breathe deep: Begin your practice with a few cleansing breaths.
+Begin your practice with a few cleansing breaths.
 Focus and expand your lungs with each inhale to fill your body with fresh air.
-Exhale slowly, imagining your lungs emptying out completely.
-As you breathe deep, your stress levels will fall and you’ll feel more relaxed.
+Exhale slowly, imagining your lungs emptying completely.
+As you breathe deeply, your stress levels will fall and you’ll feel more relaxed.

 Perform some light stretches in your seated position so that you release any tension in your limbs.
 Rotate your head sideways and around to stretch your neck, arch your spine, and stretch your arms and shoulders.

 It’s quite likely that you’ll find it hard to meditate for a long time in the beginning.
 A short meditation of 10 minutes can help you become accustomed to the practice.
 It also helps to know that you have a specific time set for yourself, so you don’t keep checking the clock to see how long you’ve been meditating.

-Let yourself go: Close your eyes or pick a spot to focus on, and begin your meditation.
-The easiest way is to focus on your breathing or an object, or repeat an affirming mantra.
+Close your eyes or pick a spot to focus on, and begin your meditation.
+The easiest way is to focus on your breathing or an object or repeat an affirming mantra.
 You might also choose to imagine sending healing vibes over your body or to your loved ones.

 While you meditate, you might find that your mind wanders.
 You may find yourself going over your list of chores for the day or replaying something that happened yesterday.
 Tell yourself that you will spend time thinking about that later, and bring your mind back to your morning guided meditation.
-Good thing about guided morning meditation to start the day is that it keeps you focused with it’s power packed words.
+The good thing about guided morning meditation to start the day is that it keeps you focused with it’s power-packed words.

-End your guided morning meditation session with a self-loving thought: When your alarm goes off, take a few deep breaths and exhale, smile, rub your palms together and place them over your eyes, and notice how you feel.
-Thank yourself for taking time out to do this guided morning meditation.
+End your guided morning meditation session with a self-loving thought: When your alarm goes off, take a few deep breaths and exhale, smile, rub your palms together place them over your eyes, and notice how you feel.
+Thank you for taking time out to do this guided morning meditation.
 Stand up carefully, stretch if you feel like it, and drink some water.